 The Program has both M.A. and Ph.D. “tracks.”
 Students who aim to complete a Ph.D. should apply directly to the Ph.D. track, even if they have not yet earned an M.A. in Philosophy.
 Ph.D. students may earn the M.A. in the course of working toward the Ph.D.
 Students who do not aim to complete a Ph.D. in philosophy should apply for admission to the M.A. track.
 Students who enroll in the M.A. track may, however, later petition for admission to the Ph.D. track if they so desire.

-There are approx. 25 students in the Ph.D. program, including many who have passed their qualifying examination and are working on their dissertations.
-The student/faculty ratio is 2 to 1.
+There are approximately 25 students in the Ph.D. program, including many who have passed their qualifying examination and are working on their dissertations.
+The student/faculty ratio is approximately 5 to 3.

 Graduate Adviser and Coordinator